 - Make polenta out of whole-grain cornmeal.

 - Swap out white rice with brown rice, or for a different whole grain

 - Add barley to vegetable soups.

-- If you bake, try using whole grain flours, such as whole-wheat pastry flour.
+- Try using whole-grain flours, such as whole-wheat pastry flour,

-stone-ground corn tortillas, rather than white tortillas, in tacos.
+stone-ground corn tortillas rather than white tortillas in tacos.

-Whole grains deliver a wide variety of health benefits.
+Whole grains deliver a variety of health benefits.

-This is particularly true when they are replacing the refined grains in your diet.
+Regularly eating whole grains may reduce your risk of heart disease, type 2 diabetes, and obesity.
+This is particularly true when they replace the refined grains in your diet.

 High-fiber foods like whole grains also significantly improve your digestive health, though people with gluten intolerance must avoid wheat, barley, and rye.